NSAPH-Projects/pm_no2_o3-adrd_hospitalization-medicare-causalgps/inst/contribute.md

 # Original Author Name:  Your name
 # Contributors Name: Contributors name [Contributor names of just this file, not the entire project.]
 # Last update: MM-DD-YYYY
+#
+# Also mention if the project needs external data or not.
+You do not need to provide full path, however, you can mention the data, who curated it.
+#
 ```

 ### Sub-project name